Net Neutrality, the Musician and the Music Lover or Music Buyer - What gives?

 PLEASE CHECK OUT THIS ARTICLE ALSO TOUCHES ON THE SUBJECT THAT IS NET NEUTRALITY.
 SEE BELOW.

-A Tale of two chambers - Net Neutrality wise
+A Tale of Two Chambers - Net Neutrality wise

 Please CONTACT US here.
 If you want to discuss anything mentioned here in this article.